-Relationship education courses are offered everywhere from counseling clinics to military bases to churches.
+Relationship education courses are offered in many places.
+You may find one in a local counseling clinic or church.
+They’re often offered on military bases.
 You can also find them online.
 These courses take some of the same skills counselors teach couples in counseling sessions and translate them into a DIY course format.

 We recommend looking for a course that’s evidence-based.
-Research shows that evidence-based relationship education courses can improve relationship outcomes, especially in the areas of communication skills and relationship satisfaction.
+Research shows that evidence-based relationship education courses can improve communication skills and relationship satisfaction.

 Evidence-Based Relationship Education Courses

-According to research reported by the American Psychological Association, the Prevention and Relationship Enhancement Program (PREP) leads to “less negative interaction, more positive interaction, lower rates of relationship aggression, lower combined rates of breakup and divorce and higher levels of relationship satisfaction up to five years following the training.”
+The Prevention and Relationship Enhancement Program (PREP) is supported by the evidence.
+According to research reported by the American Psychological Association, it leads to “less negative interaction, more positive interaction, lower rates of relationship aggression, lower combined rates of breakup and divorce and higher levels of relationship satisfaction up to five years following the training.”

-Another evidence-based relationship education program is the National Extension Relationship and Marriage Education Model (NERMEM).
-It has been extensively researched and the National Council on Family Relationships affirms that it is grounded in effective clinical principles.
+Another evidence-based program is the National Extension Relationship and Marriage Education Model (NERMEM).
+It has been extensively researched and the National Council on Family Relationships affirms it is grounded in effective clinical principles.

 If you have the opportunity to take a PREP- or NERMEM-based course (or other evidence-based course) locally or online, consider doing it.
 Whether the course uses a virtual classroom or is self-guided, it can be a great way to combine the support of an outside source with DIY work at home.

-An essential part of marriage and couples counseling is helping couples improve their communication skills.
+One of the most important things marriage and couples counselors do is help couples improve their communication skills.
 These skills are now widely taught outside of the therapy room.

-One of the most effective communication skills for couples comes from Marshall Rosenburg’s Nonviolent Communication (NVC).
-You may not be familiar with NVC or Marshall Rosenberg, but you’re probably familiar with the idea of using “I statements” instead of using “you statements,” which comes from NVC.
+One of the most effective communication skills for couples comes from Nonviolent Communication (NVC).
+You may not be familiar with NVC, but you’re probably familiar with the idea of using “I statements” instead of using “you statements,” which comes from NVC.

-Similar advice comes from relationship expert John Gottman, who teaches that the “Four Horsemen of Relationship Apocalypse” are the four aggressive communication tactics of criticism, defensiveness, stonewalling, and contempt.
+Relationship expert John Gottman gives similar advice on effective ways to communicate with a partner.
+He teaches that the “Four Horsemen of Relationship Apocalypse” are the four aggressive communication tactics of criticism, defensiveness, stonewalling, and contempt.

 Dr. Kathy McMahon clarifies that Gottman’s advice not to criticize one another doesn’t mean couples should stay silent about what bothers them.
 Instead, she says couples should complain instead of criticize.
 This means to talk to your partner about what’s bothering you using “I statements” and requests instead of lashing out at them and attacking their character.